Connect with us

 • Offer is shown (free quote)

-ID Campaign with Grayscale Image & Color Ridealong
+2. ID Campaign with Grayscale Image & Color Ridealong

 What works well:

-• Identifies the sender
+• Identifies the sender with a “FROM” line

-• Recent (mid-2021) shift to more prominent USPS “Learn More” call-to-action logo
+• Prominent USPS “Learn More” call-to-action logo

-ID Campaign with Color Representative Image & Ridealong
+3. ID Campaign with Color Representative Image & Ridealong

 What works well:

-• Identifies the sender
+• Identifies the sender with a “FROM” line

 • Clear call-to-action in the ride-along image

-The ID Response Device
+4. The Informed Delivery Response Device

-Recently, we noted the rise of digital response in direct mail.
 With Informed Delivery, the clickable link included in the campaign can drive customers to take action by:

 • Visiting a home page or landing page